nadaletomas/vendingmachinepage/README.md

 # How to add delay to the circuit?

 To add a delay to the citcuit you will need something called capacitor that look like this:

 ![image](https://github.com/user-attachments/assets/69056ed1-fe68-4664-8be9-6ce946765368)

 A capacitor is an electrical component that stores energy, it has 2 terminals.
 When the current flows to the capacitor, the capacitor will charge, this ability is called capacitance which is measure in farads.
 One farad is a very large value, so we tipically rate capacitors in microfarads (uF).
 When the capacitor is not charged it acts like a short circuit.
-Once the capacitor
+Once the capacitor is charged, it acts like an open circuit.
+The time it takes to charge or discharge a capacitor is controlled by the capacitor's capacitance value and resistance in the circuit.

 ![image](https://github.com/user-attachments/assets/8b5547f4-a5f9-4cfc-8b57-6dd849b00688)

+# How it looks in a real circuit?